lloydbenson/good-broadcast/README.md

 - `resumePath` - Maintain a file to keep track of previous reads and start from that index on restarts or failures.
 - `wait` - Number of milliseconds to wait before trying a failed broadcast again.
 Defaults to 1000.
 - `attempts` - Number attempts to make before giving up on the current payload.
 Defaults to 1.
+- `maxEvents` - Maximum events per payload.
+Default to 32.
+- `maxSize` - Maximum payload size in bytes.
+Default to 65535.

 ### Killing Process
 Sending issuing `kill -SIGUSR2 PID`, where PID is the running broadcast script.
 You can get the PID with the following linux command `ps auxww | grep node`.